dootamroy/DEMO-SPRINGBOOT/documentation/github_actions_dependency_graph_fix.md

 ## Security Considerations

-- The `dependency-graph: write` permission only allows submitting dependency data
+- The dependency submission action only submits dependency data
 - It cannot read or modify repository contents beyond dependency information
-- This is a safe permission to grant for CI/CD workflows
+- Default permissions are safe and follow the principle of least privilege